bashbaug/SimpleOpenCLSamples/samples/vulkan/README.md

 The following steps are recommended when GLFW is built from source.
 Please refer to the [Compiling GLFW](https://www.glfw.org/docs/latest/compile_guide.html) reference page for details.

-1. Build GLFW separately from these OpenCL samples.
+1. Build GLFW separately from these Vulkan samples.
 The GLFW source code may be cloned into a completely separate directory or into the `external` directory for these samples.
 2. Build GLFW as a static library.
 3. On Linux, build GLFW for X11.